phase2/outrigger-docs/docs/common-tasks/inter-vm-communication.md

 options so that the DNS entries for your containers can resolve to the proper IP address.

-### Hosts File

-The first option is to manually manage the mapping of container domain names to the appropriate IP address.
-To do this, any time you start or stop containers you will need to take the output of `rig dns-records` and update the [hosts file](https://en.wikipedia.org/wiki/Hosts_(file)) in the virtual machine.

-### DNSDock
+### Outrigger DNS

-The second option is to set 172.17.0.1 as a DNS server in the virtual machine.
+The preferred option is to configure your virtual machine so that it uses the DNS services set up by Outrigger.
+To do so, set 172.17.0.1 as a DNS server in the virtual machine.

 For Windows, you can use [these instructions for using Google's Public DNS](https://developers.google.com/speed/public-dns/docs/using) to navigate to the correct area for setting your DNS server.
 Use 172.17.0.1